Ave Sangria: 1970s

 Most members were born and raised in Vila dos Comerciários, a poor neighborhood of Recife.
 In 1968, bassist Almir de Oliveira met singer Marco Polo and together they became the band's songwriters.
 Oliveira would play covers in local parties but he was willing to write original material, and so was Polo.

 Initially called Tamarineira Village (after neighborhoods Greenwich Village in New York City and Tamarineira in Recife), the group performed under that name in 1973 in Salvador, Natal and João Pessoa.

 They changed their name following a suggestion from a gypsy woman that they met in the countryside of Paraíba.
-Their initial lin-up consisted of Marco Polo (lead vocals), Ivson Wanderley (lead and acoustic guitars), Paulo Raphael (rhythm and acoustic guitars, synthesizer, lead vocals), Almir de Oliveira (bass), Israel Semente (drums) and Agrício Noya (percussion).
+Their initial line-up consisted of Marco Polo (lead vocals), Ivson Wanderley (lead and acoustic guitars), Paulo Raphael (rhythm and acoustic guitars, synthesizer, lead vocals), Almir de Oliveira (bass), Israel Semente (drums) and Agrício Noya (percussion).
 With this line-up they recorded their debut, self-titled album in Rio de Janeiro in May 1974; it was released in June of the same year.

 The album was only sold for 1,5 month until it was censored by the Brazilian military government due to the lyrical content of the song "Seu Waldir".
 The cover also underwent changes, its original concept being described by the members as a "drag queen parrot".

 The last performances by the band happened at Teatro de Santa Isabel in downtown Recife, on 28 and 29 December 1974.

 The band, represented by Marco Polo, did a special performance in the 2011 Psicodália festival, accompanied by the group Anjo Gabriel.